 What Entities Need a Banking Resolution?

 While banking resolutions are required for corporations (both for-profit and nonprofit), these resolutions are not a legal requirement for LLCs.
 However, there may be specific language in the Operating Agreement that makes an official resolution necessary.
-The Operating Agreement lays out all the rules for governing the LLC, so depending on the procedures stipulated, a banking resolution may be needed in order to open a bank account on behalf of the company.
+The Operating Agreement lays out all the rules for governing the LLC, so depending on the procedures stipulated, a banking resolution may be needed to open a bank account on behalf of the company.

 Why is a Banking Resolution Necessary?

-A banking resolution can be helpful when an LLC member is required to establish their authority to open a bank account on behalf of the LLC.
-This document is also helpful if a member needs to later prove their authority to sign a loan on behalf of the LLC or make other purchasing decisions.
+A banking resolution can be helpful when an LLC member is required to establish their authority to open a business bank account on behalf of the LLC.
+This document is also helpful if a member needs to prove their authority later to sign a loan on behalf of the LLC or make other purchasing decisions.

 What Should a Banking Resolution Contain?